Guide to selective sorting in businesses and communities

 - Better inform consumers

-- Produce better, particularly using recycled materials
+- To produce better, particularly using recycled materials

 Sorting of biowaste article 88 of the AGEC law

-Summary of LAWS on selective sorting from 1975 to 2025!
+Summary of laws on selective sorting from 1975 to 2025!

 of biowaste, 60L of cooking oils).